So you’ve got a brilliant project idea and already found an outsourcing development team who is excited to start working on it.

-In simple language, an engagement model is a strategy that is shaping the relationships between a client and the outsourcing vendor and outlines how payments are handled.
+In simple language, an engagement model is a strategy that is shaping the relationships between a client and the software development company and outlines how payments are handled.

 We suggest the three most prevalent engagement models in project-based software development: fixed price, time and materials, and dedicated team.
 Knowing all of the nitty-gritty about the pricing models is vital for the successful project development process and for the desired outcome.